 While some hospices may require a DNR before admittance, VITAS does not.
 Learn more about DNRs and what they mean for hospice patients.

-Download Our Free Hospice Discussion Guide for Families
+Considering Hospice Care?
+Download Our Free Hospice Discussion Guide For Families.

 When someone is terminally ill, family members and loved ones need to communicate with each other in order to make the best end-of-life care decisions.